rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 <a name="5.24.1.2">5.24.1.2</a> [Sources of information](/DCRMR/additional-notes/#9011-sources-of-information)

-## 5.24.2 RDA Definition and scope
+## 5.24.2 RDA definition and scope

 <a name="5.24.2.1">5.24.2.1</a> A note on manifestation that provides information on the publication of a manifestation.